Applying to Medical School

 The Primary Application

-The entire application process can be stressful but being well informed can help reduce your worries.
-Unfortunately, many applicants make unnecessary errors on their primary application, which ultimately hurts them in the long run.
-Remember, having a strong primary application is the first step to an acceptance.
+The entire medical school application process can be stressful but being well-informed can help reduce your worries.
+Unfortunately, many applicants make unnecessary errors on their primary med school application, which ultimately hurts them in the long run.
+Remember, having a strong primary med school application is the first step to an acceptance.
 Therefore, in this article, I provide general advice and tips that could be helpful while filling out your primary application.

 One reason why applications get delayed is because there might be a lag time for your transcript to get verified.
 Send in your transcript in early May (unless you absolutely need your last quarter/semester grades) so that if there are any problems or delays, you can handle them as soon as possible.